 Since your organization can track donations through every stage of the matching gift process — from the initial donation down to a confirmed matched gift — you’ll be able to get a much more accurate estimate of your fundraising progress.

-Final thought: If your organization has a large donor base to manage, investing in a matching gift automation tool to make tracking matching gifts and reminding donors to submit a request quick and easy.
+Final thought: If your organization has a large donor base to manage, invest in a matching gift automation tool to make tracking matching gifts and reminding donors to submit a request quick and easy.

 There you have it — marketing matchings doesn’t have to be a challenge.
 With these simple strategies, you can incorporate matching gift promotion before, during, and after donations.
 Just remember to provide donors with the resources they need to make submission easy.